 We watched all four PBS videos in the series, The War That Made America, which was all about the French and Indian War.
 My kids really enjoyed (and learn a lot from) these docu-dramas.

 The next set of videos are from the PBS series Liberty, The American Revolution and were shared on youtube by “MrGartlands Class” for educational purposes only.
-We are currently on episode 4.
+(You can also purchase Liberty DVD here.)

 Episode 1 The Reluctant Revolutionaries